subdgtl/Monoceros/README.md

 Because Monoceros does not recognize disallowing, it is necessary to remove the disallowed Module name from the list of allowed modules for the respective Slots.
-For newly created Slots the list of allowed Modules should be prepared manually.
+For newly created Slots the list of allowed Modules should contain only the allowed Module names - the disallowed Module's name should be removed from the list manually prior to constructing the Slot.

 Existing Slots can be [deconstructed](#1013-deconstruct-slot) and reconstructed with a reduced list of allowed Modules.
 The original Slots should be replaced with the reconstructed ones.

-#### 11.15.1.
-Definition: Disallowing Modules in new Slots

 #### 11.15.2.
 Definition: Disallowing Modules in existing Slots